-Black and Gray Waste Level Selector Switches (Models 35B and 35F only)
+Black and Gray Waste Level Selector Switches (Models 35F only)

-These models are equipped with multiple black and gray water holding tanks.
-Because the monitor panel can display only one black and gray water tank level at a time, a selector switch is provided.
+This model has two black water tanks - one in the front, and the other in the rear.
+Because the monitor panel can display only one black water tank level at a time, a selector switch is provided.